MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-work-with-model-relationships.md

     ![](../Labs/images/work-with-model-relationships-image2.png)

-2. Use the model diagram to review the model design.
+2. Us./he model diagram to review the model design.

     ![](../Labs/images/work-with-model-relationships-image3.png)

-    *The model comprises six dimension tables and one fact table.
+    *./ model comprises six dimension tables and one fact table.
 The **Sales** fact table stores sales order details.
 It’s a classic star schema design.*

 3. Notice that there are three relationships between the **Date** and **Sales** tables.

     ![](../Labs/images/work-with-model-relationships-image4.png)

-    *The **DateKey** column in the **Date** table is a unique column representing the "one” side of the relationships.
+    *./ **DateKey** column in the **Date** table is a unique column representing the "one” side of the relationships.
 Filters applied to any column of the **Date** table propagate to the **Sales** table using one of the relationships.*

 4. Hover the cursor over each of the three relationships to highlight the "many” side column in the **Sales** table.